 Instead, I recommend borax, also known as sodium borate which is a mineral and a completely natural solution for cleaning mold.
 Borax also combats bacteria.

-Removing Mold From Your Wooden Furniture, Walls, and Other Surfaces
+How To Get Mold Out of Your Wooden Furniture, Walls, and Other Surfaces

 Mold loves hard surfaces, especially wood or plaster.
 Luckily, borax is suitable for most furniture.